yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 * Point your own VNC client towards `localhost`.

 ## Configuring libvirt
-* First add yourself as a user of libvirt:
+* First add yourself as a user of libvirt and/or kvm:
   ```
-  sudo usermod -a -G libvirt username_here
+  sudo usermod -aG libvirt $USER
+  sudo usermod -aG kvm $USER
   ```
 * libvirt accepts the configurations of virtual machines using xml files.
   ```